-Dean of Whitman College
+Dean of Yeh College

 A recovering perfectionist, Alexis became interested in the study of perfectionism and effortless perfection while a graduate student at the University of Virginia (UVA).
 Inspired by Duke University's then president Nan Keohane's commissioning of the Women's Initiative, a campus-wide examination of the female experience at Duke, Alexis conducted her own doctoral research on female undergraduate students and the pursuit of effortless perfection.

-Director of Student Life at Forbes College
+Assistant Dean for Student Life at New College West